ziqiaow/PGS-TRI-Analysis/README.md

 ### Data Applications in SPARK and GENEVA

-### Transcriptome-Wide and Metabolome-Wide Analysis using PGS.TRI
+### Transcriptome-Wide and Metabolome-Wide Analysis using PGS-TRI